Lévy-Leblond equation: Relation to spin

-In 1928, Paul Dirac linearized the relativistic dispersion relation and obtained what is now called the Dirac equation, described by a bispinor.
+In 1928, Paul Dirac linearized the relativistic dispersion relation and obtained what is now called the Dirac equation, described by a Dirac spinor.
 This equation can be decoupled into two spinors in the non-relativistic limit, providing an explanation of the electron magnetic moment with a gyromagnetic ratio $g=2$.
 This success of Dirac theory has led some textbooks to erroneously claim that spin is necessarily a relativistic phenomena.

 Jean-Marc Lévy-Leblond applied the same technique to the non-relativistic energy relation showing that the same prediction of $g=2$ can be obtained.
 In fact, to derive the Pauli equation from the Dirac equation one has to pass by the Lévy-Leblond equation.
 Spin is then a result of quantum mechanics and linearization of the equations, but not necessarily a relativistic effect.

 The Lévy-Leblond equation is Galilean invariant.
 This equation demonstrates that one does not need the full Poincaré group to explain some properties of spin 1/2 systems.
 In the classical limit where $c \to \infty$, quantum mechanics under the Galilean transformation group are enough.
 Similarly, one can construct a non-relativistic linear equation for any arbitrary spin.
 Under the same idea one can construct equations for Galilean electromagnetism.